run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 Distributed training is the ability to run workloads on multiple nodes (not just multiple GPUs on the same node).
 Run:ai provides this capability via Kubeflow MPI.
 If you need this functionality, you will need to install the [Kubeflow MPI Operator](https://github.com/kubeflow/mpi-operator){target=_blank}.

-=== "Version 2.5 or later"
 Use the following [installation guide](https://github.com/kubeflow/mpi-operator#installation){target=_blank}.
 As per instruction:

 * Verify that the `mpijob` custom resource does not currently exist in the cluster by running `kubectl get crds | grep mpijobs`.
 If it does, delete it by running `kubectl delete crd mpijobs.kubeflow.org`
 * run `kubectl apply -f https://raw.githubusercontent.com/kubeflow/mpi-operator/master/deploy/v2beta1/mpi-operator.yaml`

-=== "Version 2.4 or earlier"
-    Use the following [installation guide](https://github.com/kubeflow/mpi-operator/tree/v0.2.3#installation){target=_blank}.
-As per instruction:

-    * Clone tag `v0.2.3` (and not master)
-    * `vi mpi-operator/deploy/v1alpha2/mpi-operator.yaml`
-    * search for `mpioperator/mpi-operator:latest` and change it to `mpioperator/mpi-operator:v0.2.3`.
-    * search for `mpioperator/kubectl-delivery:latest` and change it to `mpioperator/kubectl-delivery:v0.2.3`.

 !!!
 Notes